 The motorized spindle is mainly used in high-end precision machining, such as 3C wearing parts machining, work piece finishing, aerospace propeller cutting, engine cylinder machining, car chassis machining, transmission joint grinding, etc. The commonality of these applications is the need for rapid and flexible capabilities during processing.

 Compared with other spindle types, the motorized spindles can obtain good processing quality by quickly switching the speed.
 Although its torque performance cannot be compared with that of a direct driven spindle, its average performance is relatively stable and stronger.
 For example, a traditional CNC lathe may be equipped with spindle driven by a belt, but on a turning and milling center that requires complex machining, the work piece is usually fixed on a chuck, and the spindles are motorized spindles.
 The toughness of the cylinder may be higher.
 Therefore, if the spindle is driven by a belt, the teeth on the belt are likely to encounter gear errors, resulting in damage to the work piece or the machine.

 Today built-in spindle has emerged as the most important component for any kind of high Machining process.
 As compared to the mechanical spindles the built-in spindles are have an Edge in terms of performance, high-end machining with improvised time and precision Process, which has become a key functional unit of high-speed machine tools and effectively Promotes the development of machine tool technology.

-MTS gathered international electric spindles manufacturers on this online platform.
+IMTS gathered worldwide Electric Spindles manufacturers into this online platform.
 Browse and search for your next supplier with us.

 Should you run into any difficulties, please do not hesitate to contact us.